Resources for Missouri beneficiaries

 In response to the lack of a nationwide annual open enrollment period for Medigap, some states have implemented legislation that makes it easier for seniors to switch from one Medigap plan to another.
 Missouri offers an Anniversary Guaranteed Issue Period; seniors who already have Medigap coverage have a 60 day window around their plan anniversary each year during which they can switch to the same plan from any other carrier, guaranteed issue (ie, if you already have Plan F, you can switch to any other carrier’s Plan F during that window).

-Maine also provides a guaranteed issue six-month enrollment window during which disabled, under-65 Medicare beneficiaries can enroll in a Medigap plan when they first enroll in Original Medicare.
-Carriers are not allowed to charge disabled younger enrollees higher premiums than they would charge a 65-year-old enrollee.
+Missouri also provides a guaranteed issue six-month enrollment window during which disabled, under-65 Medicare beneficiaries can enroll in a Medigap plan when they first enroll in Original Medicare.
+Premiums are higher for disabled younger enrollees, but they are then allowed another enrollment period when they turn 65, during which they can enroll in a plan at the lower rates that apply to people who are gaining eligibility for Medicare due to age, rather than disability.

 Medicare Advantage in Missouri